mcr/notable-tags/draft-bormann-cbor-notable-tags.md

 overlap; particularly, tag 101 encoding starts where the more compact special encodings for 0..6 and 7..127 end.

+For cases 0..6 and 7..127, the tag value indicates the value of the alternatives.
+For cases 128+, then a single tag value announces the format, and the value within the array indicates the value.

 ### Semantics

 The value consists of a case number and a case body.
 The case number is